lfarroco/verbo-lang/README.md

 - `/locations/{id}/monsters` - Get all monsters for a location.
 ```

-The language is not restricted to English (see the example under
-test/todo-pt-br/).
+The destiptions don't need to be in English.

 When compiled, the specifications generate SQL and TypeScript Deno code for: